SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

 **The evidence of your salvation by Grace (Eph 2:8-9) is proven by the way you live (Mt 3:8 NLT).
-Jesus taught that you will know His true followers by their fruit, that is by the way that they act (Matthew 7:16-21 NLT).** This is how we know it wasn't just lip service (Tit 1:16; Is 29:13 NLT; Mt 15:8 NLT) when we asked God into our hearts.
+Jesus taught that you could identify people by their fruit, that is by the way that they act (Matthew 7:16-21 NLT).** This is how we know it wasn't just lip service (Tit 1:16; Is 29:13 NLT; Mt 15:8 NLT) when we asked God into our hearts.

 <div class="mt" style="font-size:21px;">꧁ Matthew 3:10 ꧂</div>